GluuFederation/docs-ce-prod/3.1.2/source/operation/faq.md

           /opt/gluu-server-3.1.2/opt/gluu/jetty/oxauth/logs/*
 ```

+Logs can be lengthy and difficult to search because of lots of data.
+In such situations, all logs inside the container can be cleared in one go with the option clear-log.
+This is explained in [clear-logs](./logs/#clearing-logs).

 ## Running out of disk space

 Run the following commands if you find your instance running out of disk space: